AccessMap/accessmaplite-osrm-frontend/README.md

 This frontend is builds heavily ontop of [Leaflet Routing Machine](https://github.com/perliedman/leaflet-routing-machine).
 If you need a simple OSRM integration in your webpage, you should start from there.

+# AccessMap (lite) notes

+There have been almost no changes made, except that the demo only looks at localhost:5000 (where osrm-build's route daemon runs by default) and the map centers at Downtown Seattle by default.

 # Building

 Run this in the root folder: